Exotic Fusion Systems Related to Sporadic Simple Groups (Version With Code): Fusion Systems related to a Sylow -subgroup of

-We provide the following table summarizing the actions induced by the fusion systems described in \hyperlink{ThmB2}{Theorem B} on their centric-radical subgroups.
+We provide the following table summarizing the actions induced by the fusion systems described in \cref{ThmB1} on their centric-radical subgroups.
 The entry ``-" indicates that the subgroup is no longer centric-radical in the subsystem.